xaboy/form-create-doc/docs/en/guide/global.md

     labelPosition:'right',
     //Width of Form's labels.
 All Form-items in Form will inherit the value labelWidth:125,
-    //Show validation failing info or no
+    //Show validation failing infomation or not
     showMessage:true,
     //Native autocomplete property, which can be selected as off or on autocomplete:'off',